 Cervical epidural steroid injections are treatments intended to relieve pain in the upper body and arms caused by pinched or inflamed nerves in the cervical spine.
 This type of injury can have a drastic impact on a person’s quality of life, especially as the structures of the spine degenerate.

-Though steroidal injections have been shown to have a positive impact on the management of nerve-related pain, the treatment methods, success rates, and risks vary so largely that patients would be wise to do their research before applying such treatments.
+Although steroidal injections have been demonstrated to be effective in the treatment of nerve pain, the treatment techniques, success rates, and hazards vary so widely that patients should do their homework before undergoing such procedures.